Mekino05/alx-higher_level_programming/0x00-python-hello_world/README.md

-complete this source code to print object-oriented programming with Python, followed by a new line
+write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line